Ecohydraulics/Exercise-gui/README.md

         self.run_label.grid(column=0, columnspan=3, row=8, padx=self.padx, pady=self.pady, sticky=tk.W)
 ```

-Add a `ttk.Combobox` that lists grain sizes and lets the user choose which value to use as characteristic grain size.
+Add a `ttk.Combobox` that lists grain sizes and lets the user choose which value to use for characteristic grain size.
 Place the combobox (with a void list) and put a label in front of the combobox (does not need to be modified) in the `__init__` method:

 ```python
         # Label for Combobox